 Could you be a bit louder?
 I don't think they heard you over in Ireland.

 Jackie: "What did he tell you?
 Did he say he's this big businessman?
 'Cause he's not!
 He's a failure!
 Born failure, that one."

-I’d look for help getting through this, but the Critical Cable Box has been MIA for a couple years or so and Unshaved Mouse thinks I've been trapped within the belly of a shark since our Fantastic Four review.
-And he’d probably be more offended by my map mutilation than Douglas Adams was.
+I’d look for help getting through this, but the Critical Cable Box has been MIA for a couple years or so and Unshaved Mouse thinks I've been trapped within the belly of a shark for a while.
+And he’d probably be more offended by my map mutilation than Douglas Adams would be.
 Never mind.
 Looks like I'm still going at it.